Maria Tam

-Maria Tam Wai-chu (born 2 November 1945) is a senior Hong Kong politician and lawyer.
+Maria Tam Wai-chu (譚惠珠; born 2 November 1945) is a senior Hong Kong politician and lawyer.
 She is a member of the Committee for the Basic Law of the National People's Congress Standing Committee (NPCSC) since 1997 and the chairman of the Operations Review Committee of the Independent Commission Against Corruption (ICAC) since 2015.

-As a successful politician early on, Tam was a member of the four different levels of representative councils, Executive Council, Legislative Council, Urban Council and Central and Western District Board in colonial Hong Kong in the 1980s.
+As a successful politician early on, Tam was a member of the four different levels of representative councils, Executive Council, Legislative Council, Urban Council, and Central and Western District Board in colonial Hong Kong in the 1980s.
 She was also a member of the Hong Kong Basic Law Drafting Committee and took up various appointments from the Beijing government after she departed from the colonial government over the conflict of interest scandal in 1991.

-Since 1997, she has become one of the most recognisable spokespersons and "most loyal mouthpieces" for the Beijing authorities on constitutional matters such as the interpretations of the Basic Law and constitutional reforms, in which she has always firmly stood and defended all of Beijing's decisions.
+Since 1997, she has become a recognisable spokesperson for the Beijing authorities on constitutional matters such as the interpretations of the Basic Law and constitutional reforms, in which she has always firmly stood and defended all of Beijing's decisions.

 Early colonial career

-Tam was born on 2 November 1945 in Hong Kong to Tam Chung, a senior police officer.
+Tam was born on 2 November 1945, in Hong Kong, to Tam Chung, a senior police officer.
 She graduated from the St. Paul's Co-educational College before she obtained a Bachelor of Laws from the University of London and her admission as a barrister at the Gray's Inn.

 She first stepped into politics when she ran in the 1979 Urban Council election as an advocate for women's rights.
 She was elected with more than 5,000 votes, the third ranked in the election behind veteran Urban Councillors Elsie Elliott and Denny Huang.
 She was soon appointed to sit on the Legislative Council in 1981.
 She was one of the recipients of the Ten Outstanding Young Persons Award and was appointed Justice of the Peace in 1982.
 She became the appointed member of the Central and Western District Board when the board was first created in 1982 under the district administration reform by Governor Murray MacLehose.
 She became a member of four different levels of representative councils in Hong Kong when she was appointed to the Executive Council, the top advisory body in the colonial government in 1983.